Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: The Discrete Spectral Function

 Recall that the imaginary and real parts of the eigenvalues correspond, respectively, to soliton amplitude (energy) and frequency.
 If the discrete spectrum of the signal lies completely on the imaginary axis, the $N$-soliton does not travel while propagating (with respect to a traveling observer).
 The individual components of an $N$-soliton pulse with frequencies $\lambda_i$ off the $j\omega$ axis travel in retarded time with speeds proportional to $\Re\lambda_i$ (frequency).

 The manner of $N$-soliton propagation thus depends on the choice of the eigenvalues.
-An $N$-soliton signal is essentially composed of $N$ single solitons coupled together, similar to a molecule which groups a number of atoms.
-If the eigenvalues have non-zero distinct real parts, various components travel at different speeds and eventually when $z\rightarrow\infty$ the $N$-soliton decomposes into $N$ separate solitons
+An $N$-soliton signal is essentially composed of $N$ single-solitons coupled together, similar to a molecule which groups a number of atoms.
+If the eigenvalues have non-zero distinct real parts, various components travel at different speeds and eventually, when $z\rightarrow\infty$, the $N$-soliton decomposes into $N$ separate solitons

-where $\lambda_i=(\alpha_i+j\omega_i)/2$ are eigenvalues, $k_i=(\alpha^2_i-\omega^2_i)/2$, and $t_i$ is the time center.
-This breakdown of a signal to its individual components, while best observed in the case of multisolitons, is simply a result of group velocity dispersion and exists for all pulses similarly (including sinc functions).
-The extent of breakdown and shift depends on a variety of factors, such the length of the fiber, number of mass points, fiber dispersion and dispersion-management schemes.
-If dispersion is not managed, the effects of pulse broadening must be carefully considered.
+where $\lambda_i=(\alpha_i+j\omega_i)/2$ are eigenvalues and $t_i$ is the time center.
+This breakdown of a signal to its individual components, while best observed in the case of multi-solitons, is simply a result of group velocity dispersion and exists for all pulses similarly (including sinc functions).
+The extent of breakdown and shift depends on a variety of factors, such as the length of the fiber, number of mass points, fiber dispersion and dispersion-management schemes.
+The effects of pulse broadening must be carefully considered, especially if dispersion is not managed.